-I love this beach, especially for sunrise.
-I probably wouldn’t recommend sunset between the dozens of people especially on the weekends and nude beachers you might be a little thrown off!
+One of the few beaches that provides an iconic view of the Golden Gate Bridge.
+I absolutely love this beach, especially for the sunrise.
+I wouldn’t recommend taking sunset photos here.
+Between the dozens of people (even more on the weekends) and nude beach goers you might be a little thrown off and not feeling romantic.
 But, sunrise – WOW.
-There will definitely still some souls on the beach and it will be a little chilly but well well worth it.
+Either way, it will be chilly, but so freaking worth it.

 6. Marin Headlands, Marin

-Talk about a view of the Golden Gate Bridge.
-This one I think has to be my favorite!
-You just get a whole view of the city it’s and a whole view of the most iconic part of San Francisco.
-This is definitely a spot to be explored on the weekend because people flock to this amazing spot and parking is VERY limited, so just keep that in mind.
+Talk about a view of the Golden Gate Bridge!
+Plus you get a whole view of the city.
+The view here has to be one of my favorites.
+If you are looking for a gorgeous view of the most iconic part of San Francisco, this is where your photo session needs to be.
+Keep in mind that people flock to this amazing spot and parking is VERY limited.

 7. Reinhardt Regional Park, Oakland

 Sometimes I can’t even believe these redwoods are in my own backyard.
-I’ve taken so many couples and family to this little gem and you’d be surprised at how many are stunned every time.
-I know we’re in NorCal but I think sometimes we even forget we are and that these beautiful redwoods can be found so many places!
+I’ve taken so many couples and families to this gem of a spot.
+Every time I am there, I shock and awe my clients on the beauty of the stunning park.
+I know we’re in NorCal, but I think sometimes we even forget we are and that these beautiful redwoods!

 8. Lake Chabot, Oakland